1992 Washington gubernatorial election

 The 1992 Washington gubernatorial election was held on November 3, 1992.
 Incumbent Democratic Governor Booth Gardner chose not to run for a third term.
 This resulted in an open race for Governor of Washington in which Democrat Mike Lowry narrowly defeated Republican Ken Eikenberry.
+This is the last time that a gubernatorial nominee and a lieutenant gubernatorial nominee of different political parties were elected governor and lieutenant governor of Washington.